mannduuu07-png/ecommerce-funnel-analysis/README.md

 - Ordered event timestamps for milestone-funnel construction
 - `ROW_NUMBER()` to assign one final event per session
 - `NOT EXISTS` to isolate sessions with no transaction record
+- Anti-join validation to identify transaction sessions with no corresponding clickstream records

 ---